basisproject/paper/support/economic-models/fixed_costs.md

   - product pricing:
     - companies sell products for exactly the cost the make them
       - WIP: this was the original idea, and has not been fully thought out
-      - production expands via reinvestment from bank/conductor based on output numbers (automated feedback loop)
+      - production expands via reinvestment from bank/Factor based on output numbers (automated feedback loop)
-        - (paid for by some form of conductor-adjustable sales tax)
+        - (paid for by some form of Factor-adjustable sales tax)
         - allows community-controlled expansion/contraction of enterprises
         - reinvestment value MUST be high enough to pay back loans
         - workers paid directly from region/state pool, not company pool